Date: 16 July 2020

 7. Damage to property and Accidental Damage Waiver or Deposit

 If you or any member of your party cause any damage to your holiday accommodation or any item in it or on its premises, you and/or your party will be required to pay for the loss and/or damage caused and we will hold you and each member of your party jointly and individually responsible.
 Unless the damage was caused accidentally and results in losses below €150, full payment for any such damage or losses must be paid directly to the accommodation owner or other supplier prior to departure from the accommodation or an invoice in respect of it will be sent to you on your return to the UK or ROI.
 Where a refundable Accidental Damage Deposit has been paid, this deposit will be retained by us or local supplier in part payment of the losses you cause.
-(See also clause 28)
+(See also clause 26).

-10. If you change your booking
+9. If you change your booking

-11. Changes and cancellations to flights
+10. Changes and cancellations to flights

-12. Transfer of bookings
+11. Transfer of bookings

-13. If you cancel your holiday
+12. If you cancel your holiday

-Once your holiday has been confirmed, to cancel the entire holiday or any component, the person making the booking must either; write or email our Sales Operations department.
-Our contact details are stated on your booking confirmation or email firstname.lastname@example.org.
-Cancellation takes effect on the date we receive your letter.
+Once your holiday has been confirmed, to cancel the entire holiday or any component, the person making the booking must either write to or email our Sales Operations department.
+Our contact details are stated on your holiday confirmation/invoice or email email@example.com.
+Cancellation takes effect on the date we receive your letter/email.
 If you cancel after we confirm your booking, you must compensate us for losses, as we incur costs from the moment you make the booking.
 The closer your cancellation is to the departure date, the less likely we are to recover the costs by re-selling the holiday or components at the original price.
-Our cancellation charges therefore increase as the departure date approaches, and you must pay us the sums up to the maximum shown below (The cancellation charge detailed is calculated on the basis of the total cost payable by the person(s) cancelling excluding insurance premiums and amendment charges which are not refundable in the event of the person(s) to whom they apply cancelling.
+Our cancellation charges therefore increase as the departure date approaches, and you must pay us the sums up to the maximum shown below.
+The cancellation charge detailed below is calculated on the basis of the total cost payable by the person(s) cancelling excluding insurance premiums and amendment charges which are not refundable in the event of the person(s) to whom they apply cancelling.

 For all destinations and accommodation types, the following cancellation charges apply:

-- Date on which written notice of cancellation is received by us:-
+Date on which written notice of cancellation is received by us:-

 - 98 - 64 days prior to departure 40% of the cost of your holiday or loss of deposit whichever is greater.